gschwid/Roblox_Spelling_Bee_Automation/README.md

 This bot should work on most Windows machines.
 If you're using Windows, follow these steps to set it up:

+### 1) Download the compiled program
+- Zip file can be found [here](https://drive.google.com/file/d/1n6vo-PFLL8N1JkoMcFGWhvCMTkL2LZyC/view?usp=sharing)
+- Download and extract it somewhere on your computer.
+- Open up the folder, you should see the application file, an _internal folder (dont edit this), and a reference picture.

-### 1) Prepare a reference image
+### 2) Prepare a reference image
-- You need an image of your Roblox character saved as "reference.png" in this directory.
+- You need an image of your Roblox character saved as "reference.png" in this directory, replacing the one showing mine.
 - If you're unsure what it should look like, check the example image in the repository.
 - Ensure the screenshot only contains your character with minimal background elements for better detection.